Biomaterials-for-Medical-Devices-AI/Helix/docs/devs/new_models.md

     assert expected_metrics_file.exists()
 ```

-Similar to the AHPS test, you should only need to adjust the line saying `at.toggle[4].set_value(True).run()` to point to the correct toggle.
+Similar to the automatic hyperparameter search test, you should only need to adjust the line saying `at.toggle[4].set_value(True).run()` to point to the correct toggle.
 Again, to find this, count from **0**, from the first toggle on the page, up to the toggle for your model.

 ### Running the tests
 The tests will run when you open a pull request to Helix.
 They will re-run everytime you push to that PR.
 You can also run them manually: